-From the trailhead, it’s only takes 2-3 hour to reach the Danau Tujuh lake shore inside the caldera.
-Provided you got an early start that leaves plenty of time to set up camp, explore around the lake shore or cross the lake by dugout canoe to Pasir Putih, the launching point for an attack on Gunung Terbakar, the second highest peak or Gunung Kecil (2,300m).
+From the trailhead, it only takes 2-3 hours to reach Danau Tujuh lakes shore inside the caldera.
+Provided you got an early start, that leaves plenty of time to set up camp, explore around the shoreline or cross the lake by dugout canoe to Pasir Putih, the launching point for an attack on Gunung Terbakar, the second highest peak, or Gunung Kecil (2,300m).
 To fully explore the lake surrounds and tackle both of these peaks, you’d need to allow three days for the expedition.
-Note the highest peak and true summit, Gunung Tujuh peaks is unclimbable.
+Note the highest peak and true summit, Gunung Tujuh, is unclimbable.

 There’s a tiny fishermen’s settlement on the lake shore not far from where the trail enters the caldera.
 For a small fee, these guys are usually happy to transfer you across the lake in their dugout canoes; just drop by the settlement or hail from the shore if they’re already out on the water.

-About halfway and just south of the Kersik Tuo – Pelompek road, the hamlet of Renah Kasah is the access point for the little known Goa Kasah Caves, the largest cave system in Kerinci.
-It takes around 3 hours to reach the cave on foot, trekking through very pleasant rice fields, highland farming plots and swamp forest.
+About halfway along, and just to the south of Kersik Tuo – Pelompek Road, the hamlet of Renah Kasah is the access point for the little known Goa Kasah Caves, the largest cave system in Kerinci.
+It takes around 3 hours to reach the caves on foot, trekking through very pleasant rice fields, highland farm plots and swamp forest.
 You’ll need to engage a local guide from Renah Kasah to help you find it – just ask around.

 For something a little different, ask your homestay in Kersik Tuo to help arrange a tour of the Kayu Aro Tea Plantation, the largest in the world, and the adjacent Bedeng tea processing factory.

-Kersik Tuo has a handful of homestays or a small campground just outside the village.
+Kersik Tuo has a handful of homestays and a small campground just outside the village.
 Local guides, porters and equipment can be sourced from the village.
 Your homestay will be able to help you organise everything.
-Additionally, homestays will usually issued you park permit (around 30.000Rp per person).
+Additionally, homestays will usually issue your park permit (around 30.000Rp per person).
 Expect to pay 350.000Rp per day for an English speaking guide, 200.000Rp for a porter and additional for any equipment hire.
 There are several tour companies offering all-inclusive trekking packages if you prefer to have everything organised for you.
-And internet search will find many of them but you can easily book something once you’re on the ground in Sumatra and then only a day or two in advance.
+An internet search will turn up quite a few, but you can easily book something once you’re on the ground in Sumatra and then only a day or two in advance.

 Weekends and holidays can get busy so aim for the weekday treks if you can.
 It can get cold at night so be sure to pack some warm clothing and wet weather gear as the weather can be quite changeable, even during the dry season.

-Kersik Tua can be reached from by public minibus (angkot) from Sungaipenuh.
-Angkot depart daily between 8:00am-5:00pm and depart when they are full.
+Kersik Tua can be reached from by public minibus (angkot) from Sungai Penuh.
+Angkot depart daily between 8:00am-5:00pm when they are full.
 The 1.5 hour journey costs around 10.000Rp.
 If you’re not a public transport kind of person, grab a taxi or ask your accommodation in Sungai Penuh to help you arrange a private car with a driver.

 Gunung Ayam Hot Springs is a further days trekking deeper into the jungle.
-It’s a gruelling trek with no defined trail into very remote territory; definitely only for hardcore, experienced hikers.
+It’s a gruelling trek with no defined trail in very remote territory – definitely only for hardcore, experienced hikers.
 As with the other treks from Buntu, an experienced local guide is essential.